Accused Boston bomber's friend suspected guilt, agent says

-BOSTON (Reuters) - A friend of the accused Boston Marathon bomber grew suspicious that Dzhokhar Tsarnaev had carried out the attack when he threw away a backpack and laptop he had removed from the suspect’s dorm room, a federal agent testified on Thursday.
+BOSTON (Reuters) - A friend of the accused Boston Marathon bomber suspected that Dzhokhar Tsarnaev had carried out the attack when he threw away a backpack and laptop he had removed from the suspect’s dorm room, a federal agent testified on Thursday.

 Three of Tsarnaev’s college friends face charges of hampering the probe into the blast, which killed three people and injured more than 260.
-At hearings this week, lawyers for one student, Dias Kadyrbayev, sought to prove that the statements he made to law enforcement four days after the bombing were not voluntary and should not be admitted at trial.
+At hearings this week, lawyers for one student, Dias Kadyrbayev, are trying to prove statements he made to law enforcement four days after the bombing were not voluntary and should not be admitted at trial.

-Wiroll said Kadyrbayev told him he had thrown away the backpack, which contained empty fireworks cases, and laptop after coming to suspect that Tsarnaev had committed the bombing.
+After arresting the two, Kadyrbayev said he had thrown away the backpack, which contained empty fireworks cases, and laptop after coming to suspect that Tsarnaev had committed the bombing.

 “He suspected Tsarnaev was one of the Boston Marathon bombers and he threw the items away,” Wiroll said, reading from a report written shortly after the arrest.